wso2-extensions/esb-connector-basecamp/docs/event.md

 [https://github.com/basecamp/bc3-api/blob/master/sections/events.md#get-events](https://github.com/basecamp/bc3-api/blob/master/sections/events.md#get-events)

-#### Sample configuration
+### Sample configuration

-Following is a sample proxy service that illustrates how to connect to Basecamp with the init operation and use the getEvents operation.
-The sample request for this proxy can be found in getEvents sample request.
+Following is a sample proxy service that illustrates how to connect to Basecamp with the init operation, and then use the getEvents operation.
+The sample request for this proxy can be found in the getEvents sample request.

 **Sample Proxy**
 ```xml